 Features and Associations

-Felecia wrote a story for the National Immigration Law Center in 2018 to document her journey as a DREAMer, check it out here.
+In 2018, Felecia wrote a story for the National Immigration Law Center to document her journey as a DREAMer.
+At the time, she was afraid to reveal her undocumented status, so she used a pseudonym.

 Felecia was also featured in Pepperdine University’s Magazine